miniscruff/changie/website/content/config/shared-formatting/index.md

 When batching changes into a version, changes are sorted by:
 1. Component, if enabled, sorted by index in components config
 1. Kind, if enabled, sorted by index in kinds config
-1. Time sorted newest first
+1. Time sorted oldest first

 Example with components: